nutanixworkshops/advancedsolutionsbootcamp/calm_3twa_day2_blueprint/calm_3twa_day2_blueprint.rst

 Upgrades
 ........

 Again, let's imagine we're the administrator of this web application.
-Your company has a mandate to keep all applications' code up to date, to help prevent security vulnerabilities.
+Your company has a mandate to keep all application code up to date, to help minimize security vulnerabilities.
 Your company also has a strict change control process, meaning you can only update your application during the weekend.
 You're tired of doing a straightforward, yet time consuming, upgrade procedure one Saturday of every month.
 Let's get your Saturday back by modeling the application upgrade with Nutanix Calm.

 In the **Application Overview > Application Profile** section, expand the **Default** Application Profile.
 Then, select :fa:`plus-circle` next to the **Actions** section.
 On the **Configuration Panel** to the right, rename the new Action to be **Upgrade**.